-KIEV: In expensive sunglasses and designer clothing, chattering away likes a machinegun, at least ten words per second.
+KIEV, UKRAINE: In expensive sunglasses and designer clothing, chattering away likes a machinegun, at least ten words per second.
 She looks like Paris Hilton.
 That’s when I discovered that the main street in Kiev is full of women similar to Hilton, walking along the wide avenue under the big, green trees, mostly with delicate shopping bags.
 This is dating in Kiev.

 Everyone can make mistakes, especially when visiting Kiev for the first time, half expecting cold breeze from the east.
 But it turns out that the city is a modern metropol.
 The main street Khreschatyk really goes toward the south, but spiritually it seems that the boulevard is gazing westward, to Paris, London and Barcelona – as an extension to the Champs Elysees, Regent Street and La Rambla.
 Here the elegant shops of famous brands are as closely as plums during the harvest.
 In 2014 a new department store opens with even more chic boutiques.